orlarey/HashConsing/README.md

 ## Optional template parameters

 The hash table can be parameterized with an optional hash function and an optional equality function: `HashConsing::HashTable<T[,H[,E]]>`.
 The default hash function is `HashConsing::HashFunction<T>` and the default equality function is `HashConsing::Equality<T>`.
 The default Hash function will call the standard `std::hash` function if it is defined for `T`, or provide a custom hash function otherwise.
-The default equality function will use the standard `operator==` if it is defined for `T`, or provide a custom equality function otherwise.
+The default equality function will use the standard `operator==` if it is defined for `T` or provide a custom equality function otherwise.
 The custom hash function and equality function will work for _flat_ structures that can be assimilated to a sequence of bytes such that `sizeof(T) == n*sizeof(int)`.
 For other use cases, the user must provide a specific hash function and equality function.

 ## Memory management